Skip to main content

 Overview

-Please note that for accurate thermocouple measurements, you will need an external cold junction compensation (CJC) on one of the pins of the CB37.
+Please note that for the best accuracy, we suggest adding a cold junction sensor on one of the pins of the CB37.

 Resolution